-SECTION II (Completed with Parent and Student) Student DOB School Grade Diabetic Routines at School Per Parent Request/Consent Daily Snacks: Time(s) Type Place specifie nce verification Extra Snacks: ☐ Before exercise ☐ After exercise ☐ 10 gms.
-CHO every ☐ Needs daily complian 30 minutes during vigorous exercise nce verification Daily Blood Test: ☐ Before Meals ☐ Prior to Exercise ☐ As Needed Location for testing: ☐ Classroom ☐ Health Office ☐ By student independ ☐ Adult verifies results ☐ Needs assistance (sp • Exercise: ☐ None if blood glucos e test results are below Type Here mg/dl Lunch Eaten At (time) nd meal times according to school schedule.
-Scheduled After-Sch The School Nurse Must Be Notified m/School Parties, food treats will be handled as follows: Student will eat the treat Student will eat modified snack Replace with parent supplied alternative Do not eat snack. hool Activities: Type Here Preferably Two Weeks Before The Field Trip To Plan For Qualified Personnel To Provide Procedures Training and Notifying School Employees of Diabetes Basic Training Program The following personnel will be notifi Training Program: All School Personnel Cafeteria Staff - al condition and participate in Diabetes Basic Other 504 (Specify): Type Here Student has unrestricted use of the bat hroom and water.
+Student DOB School Grade.
+Diabetic Routines at School Daily Snacks: Time(a) Type Hees Per Parent Request Consent Place specified Type Ham ☐ Done independen tiv ☐ Needs reminder ☐ Needs daily comp pliance verification - 0 Extra Snacks: ☐ Before exercise ☐ After exercise ☐ 10 gms.
+CHO every 30 minutes during vigorous exercise. ☐ Needs daily comp ACCUSE MANAGEMENT AND THE RESIDENCE 3.0 3.0 3.0 10.6 Daily Blood Text: ☐ Before Meals ☐ Prior to Exercise As Needed 14 Location for testing ☐ Classroom ☐ Health Office Student is to be test ed in his/her current locat ion if Hypoglycemic ☐ By student indep ☐ Adult verifies res The second secon ☐ Needs assistance (specify) T == H== ☐ Refer to Algorit hms for Blood Glucose Re sulfs, (attach sheet).
+Exercise: ☐ None if blood glu acose test results are below Type Have mg di Lunch Eaten At (time) La Hare ☐ May amend snach k and meal times according to school schedule.
+Please specify Type Diese - 34 In Event of Classroon green of the same of the same of treats will be handled as fol llows: Student will eat t he treat Student will eat r nodified snack Replace with par ent supplied alternative Do not ear anack 4 Scheduled After-Sch mol Activities: Tree 5 Sac - The School ?
+Nurse Must Be Notified Preferably Two Weel ks Before The Field Trip T o Plan For Qualified 1 Personnel To Provide Procedures Tariota del Walter The fellowine and the same of the same of about a second property and a become man in Think and The Training and Notifying School Employees of Training Progr ed of my child 5 me dical condition and partic ipare in Diabetes Bas Diabetes Basic Training School Personnel ☐ School Personnel that have contact with my thild Program ☐ Cafe reris Staff ☐ Other Type Here Other 504 □ YE5 (Specify): Type Student has un Here restricted use of the ba throom and water.